 Wisdom and Wonder, Kylie Johnson

-This is an absolutely adorable book.
-Written by Kylie Johnson, a ceramic artist from Australia, it consists of inspirational quotes alongside sweet illustrations.
-In the preface, Kylie says she fears a lot of quotes are lost in the white noise of the internet, and I have to say I agree.
+This is an adorable book written by Kylie Johnson, a ceramic artist from Australia, it consists of inspirational quotes alongside sweet illustrations.
+In the preface, Kylie says she fears a lot of quotes are lost in the white noise of the internet, and I must say I agree.
 Reading quotes on paper enhances their sentiment.
 ‘The soul would have no rainbows had the eyes no tears’ by John V. Cheney was probably my favourite.
 Definitely a keeper!

 I rarely blog about my love of fashion because many do it so much better than I ever could.
 Between you and me I love seeing what the designer brands are up to and I have a penchant for designer handbags.
 Here are two fabulous reads for the (secret) fashionista in you!